Logical Separability of Labeled Data Examples under Ontologies: Fundamental Results for Weak Separability

 We introduce the problem of (weak) separability in its projective and non-projective version.
+We also discuss special cases of separability such as definability, referring expression existence, and entity distinguishability.
 We then give a fundamental characterization of $(\text{FO},\text{FO})$-separability which has the consequence that UCQs have the same separating power as FO.
 This allows us to settle the complexity of deciding separability in GNFO. \begin{definition} Let $\LmcO$ be a fragment of FO.
 A \emph{\mLOKB} takes the form $(\Kmc,P,N)$ with $\Kmc=(\Omc,\Dmc)$ an $\LmcO$-KB and $P,N\subseteq \text{cons}(\Dmc)^{n}$ non-empty sets of \emph{positive} and \emph{negative examples}, all of them tuples of the same length $n$.

 An FO-formula $\varphi(\vec{x})$ with $n$ free variables \emph{(weakly) separates $(\Kmc,P,N)$} if \begin{enumerate}

 \item $\Kmc\models \varphi(\vec{a})$ for all $\vec{a}\in P$ and

 \item $\Kmc\not\models \varphi(\vec{a})$ for all $\vec{a}\in N$.